This guidance is an explanation of Chapter 5: Customs Procedures and Trade Facilitation

 Customs release times for goods

-Both the UK and Australia have committed to releasing all good from customs within 48 hours of arrival, provided:
+The UK and Australia have committed to releasing all goods from customs within 48 hours of arrival, provided:

 Perishable goods and expedited shipments will, under normal circumstances, be released within 6 hours if the requirements listed above have been met.